hashicorp/vault/website/source/api/auth/github/index.html.md

 ## Map GitHub Teams

-Map a list of policies to a team exists in the configured GitHub organization.
+Map a list of policies to a team that exists in the configured GitHub organization.

 | Method   | Path                         | Produces               |
 | :------- | :--------------------------- | :--------------------- |